 Nice: Fruit-in-a-blanket is a great alternative.
 Wrap figs or fuyu persimmon wedges with a thin strip of prosciutto, and then bake for 8 to 10 minutes.

 Potato pancakes or latkes are a favorite during Hanukkah.
 But a single medium-sized latke can have more than 250 calories.
 Traditionally fried in oil, they are dripping with fat.
-What's more, the usual topping is sour cream -- another pound packer.
+What's more, the usual topping is sour cream.

 Nice: If you're doing the cooking, use a small amount of vegetable oil or, better yet, cooking spray.
 If you're doing the eating, limit yourself to a couple of latkes with unsweetened applesauce on top.

-Large tins of flavored popcorn have become a popular holiday gift.
-Although popcorn itself is a nutritious whole-grain snack, slathering on sugary caramel or other sweet syrups is a recipe for weight gain.
+Large tins of flavored popcorn are a popular holiday gift.
+Although popcorn itself is a whole-grain snack, slathering on sugary caramel or other sweet syrups is a recipe for weight gain.

 Nice: Stick to plain popcorn -- the crunch is just as satisfying without the extra calories.

-Alcohol, heavy cream, eggs, and sugar make a frightening combo -- a single cup of egg nog contains about 340 calories and 19 grams of fat.
+All that alcohol, heavy cream, eggs, and sugar adds up.
+A single cup of egg nog contains about 340 calories and 19 grams of fat.

 Nice: Make low-calorie egg nog with skim milk, egg substitutes, and artificial sweeteners.